rimian/rx8/README.md

 This is for repurposing the RX8 satelite navigation to run engine parameters on a Raspberry PI.

 This is a huge job.
-It will take you a fair while and requires some skill.
-If you're not confortable tinkering on things and writing basic code, this task probably isn't for you.
+Make yourself a coffee!

 ## What you need to do